 Students will dive into the world of Shakespeare, exploring language and verse through the performance of sonnets, monologues, and scene studies.
 With an introduction to iambic pentameter and scansion, students will tackle the occasionally difficult language of The Bard in his original words.
 Opportunities for memorization abound but are not required.
 Students will come away with a greater understanding of and appreciation of Shakespeare's work.

-Enrollments fee: $125 for the semester, supplies included
+Enrollments fee: $125 for each semester, supplies included

 Teacher: Matt Holmes (Matt Holmes has several decades' experience studying and performing Shakespeare.)